-The BM/BW/AV Ski Patrol is one of the largest Ski Patrol chapters in the United States, and twice been named "National Outstanding Large Alpine Ski Patrol" by the National Ski Patrol board.
+The BM/BW/AV Ski Patrol is one of the largest Ski Patrol chapters in the United States, and been named "National Outstanding Large Alpine Ski Patrol" for the third year by the National Ski Patrol board.
 This is the highest award that a Ski Patrol can receive.
 It indicates a well-deserved recognition by their peers across the nation of the wonderful job that they do tending to the skiers and snowboarders at Boston Mills/Brandywine/Alpine Valley.

 If you ever have a question or problem while you're out on our slopes, don't hesitate to flag down a Ski Patroller for assistance.
 You can easily identify a BMBWAV Patroller by their distinctive red parkas, each of which has a cross on the back.

 The BM/BW/AV Ski Patrol accepts skiers/snowboarders and nonskiers for membership.
 If you are interested in learning more about joining the BM/BW/AV Ski Patrol, plan to attend the Meet the Patrol/Patrol Orientation Day outing on Sunday, March 3, 2019 at Brandywine.
 You can also check out the Patrol's own Recruiting Page, which is a great resource for those who are considering joining the BM/BW/AV Ski Patrol.
 The next training starts in March.

 You can also stop into the Patrol room while you're at the resorts and speak with any Patroller to find out more.